check017/developer-training-lineup/Level-0/00-Tools-of-the-Trade/GitHub.md

 back to the main (remote) repository.
 An internet connection is not required.
 When the developer is ready to send his work to origin, he can connect to GitHub, push his code, and then disconnect.
-GitHub also provides several features that allow collaborators to effectively work together on a project.
+GitHub also provides several other features that allow collaborators to effectively work together on a project.

 Let's get you working with Git and GitHub.